|David A. Jett, Ph.D.

 Categories of research supported under this program include, but are not limited to:

 Special consideration will be given to research relevant to people who are particularly vulnerable, including pregnant women, infants, the young, the elderly, and individuals with pre-existing medical conditions.
 Animal models and studies that address these vulnerabilities as well as long term effects after an acute exposure event are of interest.
+An animal model is defined as a specific combination of an animal species, challenge agent, and route of exposure that produces a disease process or pathological condition that in multiple important aspects corresponds to the human disease or condition of interest.

 Program Review Publications